DWFlanagan/ntrh/08-extra_ridiculous_activities.md

 ### [_The Rensselaer Handbook_](https://info.rpi.edu/dean-students/01/21/2022/rensselaer-handbook-student-rights-and-responsibilities)

 _The Rensselaer Handbook_ is the Administration's attempt to prepare incoming students for life at RPI.
-Primarily an adminstrative rulebook, the student handbook does have some useful sections on adult life for the incoming freshmen-types.
+Primarily an administrative rule book, the student handbook does have some useful sections on adult life for the incoming freshmen-types.
 Unfortunately, the information about life external to RPI is very lacking, when not utterly inaccurate.

 ### Not the Rensselaer Handbook

-_Not the Rensselaer Handbook,_ a student publication with uncertain staff and even more uncertain publishing goals, attempts to fill in the gaps that the adminstrative handbook cannot reach.
+_Not the Rensselaer Handbook,_ a student publication with uncertain staff and even more uncertain publishing goals, attempts to fill in the gaps that the administrative handbook cannot reach.
 It does this with no small measure of satire, not unlike the _Pole._

 ## The Performing Arts